SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 > **At which points in the network can steering match the effect of updating the weights in that same module?**

-We will examine pre-MLP (steering attention outputs, like LoFIT) and post-MLP (steering the MLP output before the skip connection, like ReFT) steering as they are the most common choice in the literature.
+We will examine <span style="color:red">pre-MLP</span> (steering attention outputs, like LoFIT) and post-MLP (steering the MLP output before the skip connection, like ReFT) steering as they are the most common choice in the literature.
 These spots nicely *sandwich* the MLP, so the most immediate module affected by steering at these points is the MLP itself.
 Our first step is simple: compare the output changes caused by steering at these locations to the output changes caused by tuning the MLP weights.

 *Note:* Before we start, it will feel like there is a lot of math here, but we promise, everything in this section is linear algebra.